algolia/instantsearch/docgen/src/guides/migration.md

 ## React components can't be used as templates

-When we created instantsearch.js, it was built using React and we didn't know that we would build react-instantsearch.
-However, we have now react-instantsearch and it is production ready.
+When we created InstantSearch.js, it was built using React and we didn't know that we would build react-instantsearch.
+However, we have now [react-instantsearch](https://community.algolia.com/react-instantsearch) and it is the recommended solution if your application uses React.
 That's why we're dropping in this version the support for the react based templates.

-As of now, we consider the engine used to build the widgets in instantsearch.js as an implementation detail.
+As of now, we consider the engine used to build the widgets in InstantSearch.js as an implementation detail.
 Since we do not expose it anymore, we'll be able to change it and use the best solution for each release.